 A good way to improve your coding skills and become a good programmer is working as a freelancer.
 It means that you find projects online, work from home and get paid online, too.

 The last and the most important step that’ll you need the most is dedication.
-You’ll only be a good java programmer if you truly dedicate yourself towards it.
+You’ll only be a good java programmer if you truly dedicate yourself to it.
 Don’t have a casual approach but concentrate and hold your focus on it.
 Follow Java tutorials by GeeksforGeeks.

 - Computer scientist vs Programmer vs Developer vs Hackers